 First, writing ultra long posts.
 I touched upon this one in my post on 6 Answers To Questions From New Bloggers where I wrote:

-For most people, even if they know the material, trying to write even 1,000 words on a topic is going to cause a lot of consternation.
-My last post, on marketing was 2,122 words.
+For most people, even if they know the material, trying to write just 500 words on a topic is going to cause a lot of consternation.
+My last post, which I linked to above, was just over 2,300 words.

-So… do long posts really work well?
+It begs the question; do long posts really work well?
 Will they work for everyone?
 Can everyone do it?
-I’ll let you answer that one.
+I’ll let you answer that one, but I’ll also touch upon the subject again further down.

 Second, writing multiple posts a week.
 In that same article I referenced earlier, the 6 answers, I said this:

-Trust me, the more you write the more traffic you’ll get and the higher you’ll rank… but it might not bring you what you want.
-For those of you who know Darren Rowse, aka Problogger, that’s how he got started about a decade ago.
+The more you write the more traffic you’ll get and the higher you’ll rank… but it might not bring you what you want.
+For those of you who know Darren Rowse, aka Problogger, that’s how he got started many years ago.
 He started out writing upwards of 10 posts a day; yup, sure did.

-I know because when I was getting going on this blog I went to check out his beginning to see what he did that what’s what I saw; wow!
+I know that because, when I was getting going on this blog, I went to check out his beginning to see what he did in the beginning.
+That what’s what I saw; wow!
 That was astounding; as prolific as I like to consider myself, there was no way I could do that on one blog though, a few years ago, I found there were times when I could write 10 articles in a day when I was getting paid for it, sometimes more.

-These days, the only blogs that will survive putting out that kind of content are blogs with multiple writers like Huffington Post, which to many isn’t quite a blog but that’s what it officially is.
+These days, the only blogs that will survive putting out that kind of content are blogs with multiple writers like Huffington Post or Medium, which to many aren’t quite blogs but that’s what they officially are.
 They can get away with writing that much because they not only have multiple categories, but some big name folks writing for them.

-For the rest of us… I’ve found that writing two posts a week on this blog, which is just a blog, has helped its ranking stay pretty consistent over the years, a Google animal notwithstanding.
-The same goes for my business blog now, because while I was traveling my goal was to only have one article a week and the rankings suffered a little bit.
+For the rest of us… for a while I found that writing two posts a week on this blog helped its ranking stay pretty consistent over the years, a Google animal notwithstanding.
+I got the same results on my business blog, which was cool because it hadn’t been that popular in the longest time.
+Unfortunately, because I was traveling out of state a lot over the course of 18 months, my goal dropped to only having one article a week and my rankings suffered a little bit.
+Now I don’t guarantee I’ll write an article a week, as I have other projects I have to work on.

 Third, let’s look at the main question: can you write too much?
 Without thinking, the easy answer is “no”.
 However, with thinking and contemplation, the answer changes, though maybe not for the reason you think it will.